ooki/dnd_auction_game/README.md

 If you don't win an auction, you get back 50% of the gold you bid; the other 50% is removed from the game.
 Players may also spend points to buy gold at the current gold-per-point rate.
 This rate is calculated from the previous round as total winning-bid gold divided by `max(1, total actual points awarded to winners)`.
 The first round's rate is 0 gold per point.
 A player may spend points down to, but never below, -100 points.

+Order of settlement each round: the auctions are resolved first, then point sales are settled at the rate that was shown to you.
+This means the gold you get from selling points is only available for bidding from the *next* round, but points you win in this round's auctions can already be sold in the same request (the -100 floor is applied after the auction results).

 In addition, the Iron Bank of Braavos pays interest on your gold holdings (up to a limit).
 The interest rate, bank limit, and gold income all vary each round via random walks—use `bank_state` to see future values and plan ahead.

 To pass, according to Gandalf, you must obtain at least 10 points.